 - 1. Remove the stud tool and nut from the carrying pocket on the brake chamber assembly. - 2.
 Remove the access plug from the end of the spring chamber. - 3.
 Insert the release stud through the opening in the chamber and into the spring pressure plate. - 4.
 Turn the release stud one-quarter turn to engage the stud tangs with the slot in the pressure plate.
 Keep the stud engaged and install the nut on the release stud. - 5.
 Tighten the nut until the spring is fully caged and the brakes are released.
-Do not loosen or remove the release stud and nut unless the h the release stud and nut unless the brake chamber is completely assembled and is securely clamped.
+Do not loosen or remove the release stud and nut unless the brake chamber is completely assembled and is securely clamped.